 Who is responsible for the action?
-Director of Risk and Compliance · Director of Mental Health Urgent Care & Inpatient Services How are you going to ensure that the i What measures are going to put in pla mprovements have been made and are sustainable? ce to check this?
-We will continue to use our ligature inspec tion programme which includes review of ligature cutters.
-Any n and to the Ligature Risk Reduction Group.
-Ongoing 6 month audit of ligature cutter st Who is responsible?
-Director of Risk and Compliance • Director of Mental Health Urgent Care & Inpatient Services What resources (if any) are needed to available? implement the change(s) and are these resources No further resources needed Date actions will be completed: All actions complete
+Director of Risk and Compliance Director of Mental Health Urgent Care & Inpatient Services How are you going to ensure that the What measures are going to put in pla improvements have been made and are sustainable? ction programme which includes review of ligature cutters.
+Any n and to the Ligature Risk Reduction Group. torage to ensure compliance with policy Who is responsible?
+Director of Risk and Compliance Director of Mental Health Urgent Care & Inpatient Services What resources (if any) are needed to available? implement the change(s) and are these resources No further resources needed Date actions will be completed: All actions complete